JakubBuk/ToolsReview/index.md

 ![Jira guide 2](Images/05-jira-guide2.png)
 - rich in content
 ![Jira guide 3](Images/06-jira-guide3.png)
-- drawing user into the broader universe of Atlasian products via interlinking
+- drawing user into the broader universe of Atlassian products via interlinking
 ![Confluence guide 1](Images/11-confluence-guide1.png)

 *Notice the blank spaces to the right.
 The vertical flow of the website is a clear sign the help pages are optimised for smartphone users.*